-A. Elementary Education or Secondary Education Majors As an education major, you must declare and fulfill the requirements as a dual major-one in elementary or secondary education and one in a liberal arts program.
-You will have two faculty advisors - one in education and one from the department of your second major.
+A. Elementary Education with dual major and Secondary Education students Students enrolled in a dual major-one in elementary or secondary education and one in a liberal arts program - will have two faculty advisors - one in the Department of Teacher Education and one from the department of your second major.
 If you have a third major and/or additional minor, you may also have an appropriate advisor.
-You should meet with all your assigned advisors at least once a semester.
+You must meet with all your assigned advisors at least once a semester.

-You will receive notification of your assigned advisors from the department chairpersons or the dean's office from the College of Education and Human Services, the College of Arts & Sciences, or the Norm Brodsky College of Business.
+You will receive notification of your assigned advisors from the department chairpersons or the dean's office from the College of Education and Human Services and the College of Arts & Sciences.
 If you do not receive this information early in the semester, you should inquire in the Department of Teacher Education Office in BFH 102.
 You may also find your advisors' names and office hours by going to www.rider.edu in your MyRider account.
-If office hours are inconvenient for any reason, you should ask your advisors or the department secretary to schedule an appointment for a more convenient time.
+If office hours are inconvenient for any reason, you should ask your advisors to schedule an appointment for a more convenient time.

 You should meet with your second major advisor before meeting with your education advisor prior to registering for classes.
-You must be green-lighted by both advisors before you will be able to register on-line.
+You must be greenlighted by both advisors before you will be able to register on-line.
 See Section VII Course Selection and Pre-Registration Procedures for further details.